-- Maranatha has community music prep schools to provide college pedagogy students with three or more years of supervised, hands on experience teaching group classes, early childhood classes, ensembles, and private lessons as well as planning performance special music events before graduating.
+- Maranatha has community music prep schools to provide university pedagogy students with three or more years of supervised, hands-on experience teaching group classes, early childhood classes, ensembles, and private lessons, as well as planning special music events before graduating.
 Students teaching in the community prep schools are paid for teaching.

 - Maranatha Music Prep Schools host several national festivals/competitions so that Maranatha pedagogy students learn how to prepare students for the Achievement Program, the National Piano Guild, the National Federation of Music Clubs, and other state competitions.

 - Music students are encouraged to be actively involved in the music ministry of one of the many churches in the southern Wisconsin area.

 - Music Education students become experts in applying Music Learning Theory.